Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 Everyone always goes for the bad news first, don’t they?
 OK, here goes: there are no shortcuts to exam revision.
 Well, none that work, anyway.

 Sure, you might feel productive while you’re merrily highlighting class notes or reading something online.
 But how much learning are you actually doing?

 Read on and we’ll help you sharpen your study skills.
 We’ll show you how to get more organised, how to study for exams and how to ensure it all comes flooding back in the exam hall.
-It’s our revision masterplan.
+It’s our revision method masterplan.
 Let’s get going.

 1. Make a revision timetable